 EDSP 422 Curriculum and Instruction: Early Childhood Special Education (3) For EDSP or 0808P majors only.
+Also offered as EDSP627.
+Credit will be granted for only one of the following: EDSP422 or EDSP627.
 Curriculum and instruction for young children with mild and moderate disabilities, preschool through primary grades.

 EDSP 423 Assessment in Early Childhood Special Education (3) For EDSP or 0808P majors only.
+Also offered as EDSP624.
+Credit will be granted for only one of the following: EDSP423 or EDSP624.
 Assessment procedures for infants and young children with disabilities, birth through age eight.